facil-io/cstl/fio-stl.md

 The classic use-case for the smaller dynamic string type is as a `key` in a Map object.
 The memory "savings" in these cases could become meaningful.

-In addition, the `FIO_STR_SMALL` optimization is likely to perform better than the default when Strings are likely to fit within a small container's embedded string limit (`(2 * sizeof(char*)) - 2`), or when Strings are likely to be too long for the default container's embedded string limit, **and**:
+In addition, the `FIO_STR_SMALL` optimization is likely to perform better than the default when Strings are likely to fit within a small container's embedded string limit (`(2 * sizeof(char*)) - 2`), or when Strings are mostly immutable and likely to be too long for the default container's embedded string limit, **and**:

 * Strings are likely to require a single `write` operation; **or**